 With my father, I used to sit and learn to write speeches “for fun”, memorise them, read them out loud, trying to decide the right voice tones to use.
 I have a full body mirror in my bedroom back home, which served to monitor my facial and body language expressions.
 I used to rehearse with my father on the rooftop and everybody in the neighbourhood could hear me… Come on, as a teenager, this was not funny! it was though!
 Think about it, while others were trying to fit in, and hang out with other kids, I was there, with my dad, rehearsing a-zero-girly voice that was my signature voice for the years to come.

-That was me, a mix between the elegance and authority image of an Orator and the delicate emotional touch of communicating feelings via Poetry Recitation.
+That was me, a mix between the elegance and authority of an Orator and the delicate emotional touch of communicating emotions via Poetry Recitation.

 When I was 16 years old I had already accomplished more than 30 national, state and regional awards in public speaking, and more than 15 awards in Written Short Story, Poetry Writing and Poetry Recitation.
-This all led to my breakthrough moment (post to come).
+This all led to another breakthrough moment.

 When I was 17, I was a proud recipient of the State Civil Merit Medal for outstanding youth life trajectory.
 I have been a valedictorian when graduating in all my educational levels.
-This skill opened doors for me, and led me to my first job and passion, politics, by the age 16.
+This skill opened doors for me and led me to my first job and passion, politics, by the age 15.
 The rest is history – and can be seen in the Encyclopaedia of Guerrero, Mexico.
 Since then, I have spoken in events gathering from 2 to 5000 people for first line politicians, social leaders, congressmen and government leaders, including the Presidents of Mexico.
-I have been a speaker at national and international industry and academic events in the USA, in Europe, in the Middle East, in a number of countries and universities, and I never stop thinking about that 11 years old girl, from Tixtla, Guerrero, a 4 million state, one of the most dangerous and with the highest rankings of extreme poverty in Latin America… I made it through.
+I have been a speaker at national and international industry and academic events in the USA, in Europe, in the Middle East, in a number of countries and universities, and I never stop thinking about that 11 years old girl, from Tixtla, Guerrero, a 4 million state, the second-highest poverty rate (69.7%) among all Mexican states, one of the most dangerous and with the highest rankings of extreme poverty in Latin America… I made it through.